casper-network/docs/source/docs/casper/workflow/signer-guide.md

 ## 5. Resetting the Vault

 Once you have created a password for the vault, every time you access it, you will see a **Reset Vault?** link below the UNLOCK button.
 You can click this link to delete all your CSPR accounts from the vault.
-If you have downloaded your account keys, you can create a new vault password and import the keys to your account to recover all the transactions.
+If you have downloaded your account keys, you can create a new vault password and import the keys to your account and recover all the transactions.

 ## 6. Viewing Account Details